 Can You Build Leg Muscles and Strength Without Weights?

 When you do bodyweight exercises, you often have the opportunity to use a greater range of motion than when you lift weights, because there is no barbell or dumbbells to accommodate.
-That means more range in the lengthened position.
-This is also beneficial if you’re limited in your mobility, as performing lengthened-range exercises will improve your ability to get into those deeper positions.
+This is beneficial if you’re limited in your mobility, as performing lengthened-range exercises will improve your ability to get into those deeper positions.
 Improved mobility, in turn, promotes joint health and athleticism.

 The Most Effective Bodyweight Leg Exercises

 You don’t need any weights to do the exercises that follow.
-Some basic equipment, such as a bench, mat, exercise band, and a rack, or similar sturdy object, will help you perform them in some cases, so it’s good to have access to a home gym or garage that provides some options, but you don’t need barbells, dumbbells, or machines.
+Some basic equipment such as a bench, exercise mat, furniture sliders, and an elastic resistance band will help you perform them in some cases, so it’s good to have access to a home gym or garage that provides some options, but you don’t need barbells, dumbbells, or machines.

 Target: hamstrings

-The bodyweight leg curl works the hamstrings’ two functions at the same time.
+The slider leg curl works the hamstrings’ two functions at the same time.
 That is, extending the hips and flexing the knees, similar to a glute-ham raise (an excellent bodyweight hamstring exercise we’ve already written about, but one that requires a special bench that isn’t available in most gyms).
-Be warned, this is a hard exercise—arguably the hardest move on our list, so we’re getting it out of the way now.
+All you need is a pair of furniture sliders, or, if you’re training on a smooth, waxed floor, some towels or even paper plates can work too.

 Bodyweight Leg Extension (aka Reverse Nordic)